 What we delivered

-New regulations focussed on combatting electricity theft.
+New regulations focused on combatting electricity theft.
 Energy courts and a legal team to improve the prosecution process.
 A billing and customer management system for KEK.

 - Increased annual cash collections by +32%, from €74M to €97M.